at-cg/at-cg.github.io/_posts/2021-10-14-ParaBricks-WGS.md

 >                     Figure 8: Speedup relative to single A100 GPU

-**Scaling:** In Figure 8, we observe that while keeping data set fixed and with increase in number of GPUs, we are getting almost linear scaling up to 4 GPUs and then speedup reduces.
+**Scaling:** In Figure 8, we observe that while keeping data set fixed and with increase in number of GPUs, we are getting almost linear scaling up to 4 GPUs and then the speedup growth reduces.
 Hence, PARABRICKS RNA pipeline is showing good strong scaling up to 4 GPUs.

 ## Experimental Configuration